CHOOSING OR CHANGING YOUR MAJOR

 - Use Social Networking sites such as Linkedin and Twitter to connect you to people.
-Follow Career Development on Twitter and join our Linkedin Group!
+Follow Employer Engagement and Career Design on Twitter and join our Linkedin Group!

-- Attend Career Conversations (Wednesdays at noon) and other Career Development events to meet alumni and professionals in a variety of fields.
+- Attend Career Conversations (Wednesdays at noon) and other Employer Engagement and Career Design events to meet alumni and professionals in a variety of fields.

 - Attend Career Fairs to learn about employers and career paths

-- Job Shadow - Spend a day at work with a professional in the field, find out what a typical day would look like
+- Job Shadowing - Spend a day at work with a professional in the field, find out what a typical day would look like

 - Volunteer to try out career options and build your network while giving something back to the community.
-Check out the Northeastern University Center of Community Service
+Check out the Northeastern University Center for Community Service

 - Join student clubs and professional organizations to explore interests and build skills